Tiniky/ExitTheDungeon/Exit the Dungeon/Assets/Notes/devlog.md

 - finish up templates - DONE
 - figure out walls - DONE
-- spawn the player in the spawn room - DONE
+- spawn the player in the spawn room - DONE fixed overlap fixed deadends fixed default template selection
-- spawn the party members to the party member spawns
-- instantiate the rest of the environment
-- configure gem room gimmick
-- spawn monsters
-- verify if everything works as in the DemoScene
-- add triggers before doors that update where the player is
-- make the interactable tile invisible out of combat

-fixed overlap
-fixed deadends
-fixed default template selection